andrewbutterfield/rtems-docs/eng/fv/approaches.rst

 Frama-C (frama-c.com) is a platform supporting a range of tools for analysing C code, including static analysers, support for functional specifications (ANSI-C Specification Language – ACSL), and links to theorem provers.
-Some of its analyses require code annotations, while other can extract useful information from un-annotated code.
+Some of its analyses require code annotations, while others can extract useful information from un-annotated code.
 It has a plug-in architecture, which makes it easy to extend.
 It is used extensively by Airbus.